Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo

 The simulations were carried out in a 3D Cartesian numerical domain with triply-periodic boundary conditions, discretised on a uniform grid with $512^3$ points.
 Each simulation was initialised with uniform density, zero velocity, and a very weak random seed magnetic field (plasma beta of $2.5 \times 10^{13}$).
 Turbulence was driven numerically using continuous, solenoidal forcing at half the domain size via an Ornstein-Uhlenbeck process \citep{FederrathEA2010}.
-Both the hydrodynamic and magnetic Reynolds numbers are fixed at $2000$ \rev{, which is well resolved for these choices of parameters \citep[See Figure 8 in][]{shivakumar_and_federrath_2025}. } The key parameter varied across simulations was the turbulent Mach number, \mach, which is the ratio of the turbulent velocity to the sound speed and characterises the compressibility in the medium. $\mach$ was varied from $0.1$ (subsonic) to $10$ (highly supersonic).
+Both the hydrodynamic and magnetic Reynolds numbers are fixed at $2000$ \rev{, which is well resolved for these choices of parameters \citep[see Fig.~8 in][]{shivakumar_and_federrath_2025}.} \revb{This also implies that the Prandtl number, which is the ratio of magnetic to hydrodynamic Reynolds number, is $1$.} The key parameter varied across simulations was the turbulent Mach number, \mach, which is the ratio of the turbulent velocity to the sound speed and characterises the compressibility in the medium. $\mach$ was varied from $0.1$ (subsonic) to $10$ (highly supersonic).
 For further details on the simulation setup and parameters, refer to \cite{seta_saturation_2021}.

 For all $\mach$, the simulations exhibit the small-scale turbulent dynamo: an exponential growth phase during the kinematic stage, followed by a slower, power-law increase in the magnetic field strength, and finally, a statistically steady state in the saturated stage.
 For all $\mach$, in both the kinematic and saturated stages, 1D probability distribution functions show that the magnetic fields are non-Gaussian \citep[see Fig.~7 and Table 1 in][]{seta_saturation_2021}.